Project

 Context

-to provide consistent branding and messaging between platforms with the intent to delight, comfort, and educate
+Establish consistent branding and messaging across all customer touchpoints to delight, comfort, and educate users about the cuisine

-to expand the customer base to people less familiar with Indian food
+Expand the customer base, attracting those less familiar with Indian food culture

 Competitive Analysis